stephenbeckett/smart-podcast-widget/README.md

 * [All parameters](/example/embedded-all-parameters.html)

 ## As a Standalone page
-The Embedded examples above will also work in Standalone mode providing `standalone: true` is set as a theme parameter.
+The _Embedded_ examples above will also work in _Standalone_ mode providing `standalone: true` is set as a theme parameter.

 * [Basic options](/example/standalone-basic.html)
 * [Basic options + background image](/example/standalone-basic-background-image.html)
 * [Basic options + background colour](/example/standalone-basic-background-colour.html)

 # Documentation
 Take a look at the [all parameters example](/example/embedded-all-parameters.html) to see the options detailed below, or [remix the example on Glitch]() to try it out now.
+There are more examples in the [Examples](#examples) section.

 ## Initialisation
 The widget will only be shown once the `PodcastRedirectWidget` function is called.
 Currently there is no way to change parameters after initialisation.